Header

 Consequences of these restrictions:

 Until recently, these restrictions were justified by citing the requirements of the Financial Action Task Force (FATF) regime and, specifically, of Recommendation 8.
+Revision of the Best Practices Paper on the implementation of Recommendation 8 in 2023, which now also includes bad practices gives better guidance to countries.

 The following civil society organizations monitor and report on the state of civil society regulation: